cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 This directory will now contain all source code.
 It will also have installed the needed `cms` command.

-As we are still developing the windows verison, we need to switch to a specific branch
+As we are still developing the windows verison, we need to switch to a specific branch.
+In both of the blocks below, a ```git fetch``` immediately before the ```git checkout windows``` command may be necessary if the windows branch can't be found.

 ```
 (ENV3) you@yourlaptop $ cd cloudmesh-pi-burn